 Outwardly, his plan is still mostly up in the air, as he told The New York Times, "There definitely is a point at which [politics] becomes too much.
 There's also a point at which it becomes too little.
 And finding that balance is, for me, the most difficult hurdle, when it comes to this broadcast."
 One thing audience members can expect from their host?
 Snacks!
 After his PB&J hit at the Emmys, Kimmel promised food will be incorporated "in some way again."

-2. La La Land V: The Series.
+2. La La Land v.
 Moonlight: The Emma Stone and Ryan Gosling-starring musical has swept the 2017 award season, and it only needs to win 12 of the 14 categories its nominated in to become the most honored film in Academy Award history.
 La La Land already broke the record at the Globes, and given its co-stars penchant for almost always dominating the Best Actor and Actress lineups, the "City of Stars" appears poised to award the film with top honors.

 Not so fast, though.
 La La Land faces its stiffest competitor in Moonlight, a Barry Jenkins-directed drama with a plot that couldn't be further from its rivals cheery song and dance numbers.
 Moonlight most recently bested La La Land at the 2017 Writers Guild Awards, and if the Academy dubs the latter's hype overexposed at this point, it's really anyone's game.